dastewart028-eng/Desmaine-Peterseb/README.md

 Priority Ranking:

-1. B
+1. B - *Priority 1:*
-2. E
+2. E - *Priority 2:*
-3. A
+3. A - *Priority 3:*
-4. D
+4. D - *Priority 4:*
-5. C
+5. C - *Priority 5:*

 Justification for #1 (Highest):
-The urgent-flagged email from the Head of Department requires immediate attention and response, as it's from a senior leader and likely has significant impact on the department's priorities.
+The urgent-flagged email from the Head of Department requires immediate attention and response, as it's from a senior leader and has significant impact on the department's priorities.

 Justification for #5 (Lowest):
 The request to schedule a Change Management Workshop has a relatively long timeline (two weeks) and can be planned around other priorities, making it the lowest priority among the given tasks.